lithium3812/complete_tensorflow2/README.md

 I did not include other notebooks used for demonstration by the instructor.

-The course covered most of the popular machine learning algorithms.
-The folder name indicates the focus of the project inside, or the adopted algorithm.
+The folder name indicates the focus of the project inside, or the adopted neural network model.
+Data used for each project is stored in the foulder "DATA".

+### Contents
+- Ordinary Artificial Neural Network